giannhskp/InfoCIR/SEARLE/SALIENCY_README.md

 ## Overview

-The enhanced system provides three types of explainability:
+The enhanced system provides four types of explainability:
-1. **Reference Image Saliency**: Shows where the φ network "looks" when building pseudo-words from the reference image
+1. **φ-based Reference Saliency**: Shows where the φ network "looks" when building pseudo-words from the reference image (one map per query)
+2. **Similarity-based Reference Saliency**: Shows which parts of the reference support each specific candidate match (one map per candidate)
-2. **Candidate Image Saliency**: Reveals regions in candidate images that drive similarity scores with the text query
+3. **Candidate Image Saliency**: Reveals regions in candidate images that drive similarity scores with the text query
-3. **Text Token Attribution**: Shows which words in the caption contribute most to retrieval decisions
+4. **Text Token Attribution**: Shows which words in the caption contribute most to retrieval decisions

 ## Features

 - ✅ **Zero-shot CIR** with SEARLE's textual inversion approach
-- ✅ **Reference saliency maps** showing φ network attention
+- ✅ **φ-based reference saliency maps** showing φ network attention (global, query-independent)
+- ✅ **Per-candidate reference saliency maps** showing reference regions supporting each match
 - ✅ **Candidate saliency maps** revealing similarity-driving regions
 - ✅ **Grad-ECLIP integration** for high-quality visual explanations
 - ✅ **Automatic visualization** with heatmap overlays